-Prerequisites: Students planning for this class should bring an interest in news and current events, a desire to explore the role of media in society, a willingness to challenge existing assumptions, and a very healthy skepticism.
-The future is about you, and how you can distinguish what is real, from what is not.
+If you are planning for this class should bring an interest in news and current events, a desire to explore the role of media in society, a willingness to challenge existing assumptions, and a very healthy skepticism.

 Online sections of Pre-College courses are offered in one of the following modalities: Asynchronous, Mostly asynchronous, or Blended.
 Please review full information regarding the experience here.